ddnexus/elastics-doc/source/doc/2-flex/2-Templating/3-Tags.md

 * you can use or omit spaces around names
 * they may contextually define a default (similar to the arguments of a ruby method)

-Here are a few example of tags:
+Here are a few examples of tags:

     <<a_tag>>
     << another_tag >>